About Us

 Mandates

-• Take political action to ensure that First Nations regain full control of their education.
+• Advocate for First Nations to reclaim full control over their education.

-• Provide human resources and consulting services to its member communities, as requested.
+• Offer human resources support and consulting services to member communities as needed.

-• Publish educational documents, newsletters and brochures on topics of interest to member communities.
+• Develop and distribute educational materials, newsletters, and informational brochures on topics relevant to member communities.

-• Maintain links with other First Nations organizations working in education.
+• Foster partnerships with other First Nations organizations engaged in education.

 Facebook